iworks/fleet/readme.txt

 = 2.1.6 (2024-05-20) =
 * The [OG — Better Share on Social Media Plugin](https://wordpress.org/plugins/og/) has been added.
 * The class for single race has been added.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.2.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.2.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.9.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.9.

 = 2.1.5 (2023-06-30) =

-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.5.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.5.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.2.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.2.
 * The statistics HTML has been fixed.
 * Unnecessary trailing slashes have been removed.